Back to Blog

 Key considerations for production batch systems:

-• Implement exponential backoff starting at 1 second, doubling per retry
+• Implement exponential backoff starting at 1 second, multiplying by 1.5 per attempt, capping at 10 seconds

-• Log failed prompts separately for manual review
+• Log failed prompts separately for manual review, checking the X-Request-Id header for support debugging

 • Set a global timeout to prevent indefinite hangs